oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 	![Oracle Cloud console, Stack Monitoring Homepages](images/5-10-home.png " ")

 	In this lesson we used a previously created alarm to alert the user if any concurrent manager jobs complete with errors.
 During the exercise we reviewed various performance metrics across the application stack.
 We leveraged Stack Monitoring's topology to navigate between resources to help triage the alert.
-We were not able to identify any apparent cause for the failures.
-At this time the next step would be to connect to the concurrent manager server and review the error messages written to the logs.
+Finally, we leveraged Stack View to review the performance of the entire EBS application stack.

 ## Conclusion